gstlaurent/hintgralison/README.txt

 That's it!
 It'll walk you through the rest.
 First you'll setup the game, telling Dr. Clue things like what the rooms, weapons, and characters are, and who the players are and what their order is.
 Once you're done that, it's ready to help you play Clue!
-Just follow along with what it says and input information as different players have their different turns.
+Just follow along with what it says, inputting information as different players have their different turns.
 The more info you give it, the better it will be at helping you Win at Clue!
-Eventually, when it knows enough, it'll tell you to make an accusation!
+Eventually, when it knows enough, it'll tell you to make an accusation.
 Do that as soon as you can and WIN THE GAME!
 Congratulations again!

 You can type things the way you always do: use capitals and lowercase, spaces,